 Serious Mental Illness and Substance Abuse

-There’s a striking connection between the most severe forms of mental illness and substance abuse.
+There’s a striking connection between the most severe forms of mental illness and substance use disorders.
 A serious mental illness is one that prevents you from functioning socially, professionally or interpersonally.

 An astounding one in four individuals with a serious mental illness has also suffered from a substance use disorder.
 This is significantly higher than the one in 10 people without mental illness who have suffered from a SUD.